robb-j/nova-gitfox/Gitfox.novaextension/README.md

 Gitfox Extension uses:

-- `process` is used to locate and run the `gf` binary which lets it open repositories
+- `process` is used to locate and run the `gitfox` binary which lets it open repositories
-- `filesystem/readonly` is used to check your current workspace is a git repository and validate custom `gf` paths if you set one in [configuration](#configuration).
+- `filesystem/readonly` is used to check your current workspace is a git repository and validate custom `gitfox` paths if you set one in [configuration](#configuration).

 ## Configuration

-You can specify a custom path for the `gf` binary if you like.
+You can specify a custom path for the `gitfox` binary if you like.
 To do this, open up **Extensions → Extension Library...** then select Gitfox's **Preferences** tab and enter your custom path.
 Gitfox Extension will check the binary is executable for running it.